tyndria/react-data-table/README.md

 ## TODO:
-* Make all desing more pretty (buttons, inputs and etc.)  - Use some css/js framework
+* Make all desing more pretty (filter panel, buttons, inputs and etc.)  - Use some css/js framework
 * Add normal pagination with page numbers
 * Add loading
 * Add eslint
+* Sort options in filter panel select
 * See also todos in code
 ...